 7. In case of Exploratory testing?

 Automation test cases only perform human triggered action.
-So, whenever you want to explore the application for its different behaviors in such cases we perform manual testing.
+So, whenever you want to explore the application for its different behaviors in such cases, we perform manual testing.

-Exploratory or ad-hoc testing gives us an opportunity to see “what will happen if I will choose this way or another way”.
+Exploratory or ad-hoc testing gives us an opportunity to see “what will happen if I choose this way or another way”.
 It will give us an application curve graph because in ad-hoc testing test cases have no boundaries.

 Testing is an essential part of any successful project.
 Manual and Automation testing are the two high-level aspects through which we can test an application.
 Overall automation testing gives us quick results.
 It requires less human effort once the automated test cases are written.
 Automation testing is incomplete without manual testing.
 Automation testing saves lots of human time but manual testing gives us an opportunity to understand the whole process on a conceptual and Business level.
 Manual testers need to be creative and patient and execute tests from the end-user perspective.
 Manual testing allows us to think like an end-user and introduce us to a level of empathy that automated testing doesn’t provide.